Crystallography around the world: Singapore

 - Tria, Mr Giancarlo Postdoctoral Research Fellow.
 Structural Biology and Biochemistry, Nanyang Technological University, SBS-03s-48, 60 Nanyang Drive, -, Singapore, Singapore.

-- VITTAL, Professor Jagadese Professor.
+- VITTAL, Professor Jagadese Professor, emeritus.
 Chemistry, National University of Singapore, 3 Science Drive 3, 117543, Singapore, Singapore.

 - White, Professor Tim Professor.
 Materials Science & Engineering, Nanyang Technological University, 50 Nanyang Avenue, 639798, Singapore, Singapore.